-The EngSci program from its beginning has had two main founding principles which still exist today: a strong focus on physics, math, and science as the core of the program, and offering unique specializations after two years of fundamental courses.
+The EngSci program has two main founding principles which still exist today: a strong focus on physics, math, and science as the core of the program, and offering unique specializations after two years of fundamental courses.
 New majors were introduced throughout the years to respond to emerging fields of research and technology.

 Early 1900s